 - When draining fluids, use a drip pan and/or funnel to prevent any spills.

-- Keep a cleanup kit of safety equipment and absorbent material, such as kitty litter or sand for spills.
+- Keep a cleanup kit of safety equipment and absorbent material, such as granular clay or kitty litter for spills.

-- Never hose down streets or sidewalks to clean.
-Use a broom and properly dispose of sweepings.
+- Never clean streets or sidewalks using a hose.
+Instead, use a broom and properly dispose of sweepings.